japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSourceProvider.md

   parameters: Map[String, String]): Source
 ----

-NOTE: `createSource` is part of the <<spark-sql-streaming-StreamSourceProvider.adoc#createSource, StreamSourceProvider Contract>> to create a <<spark-sql-streaming-Source.adoc#, streaming source>> for a format or system (to continually read data).
+NOTE: `createSource` is part of the <<spark-sql-streaming-StreamSourceProvider.md#createSource, StreamSourceProvider Contract>> to create a <<spark-sql-streaming-Source.md#, streaming source>> for a format or system (to continually read data).

 `createSource` first <<validateStreamOptions, validates stream options>>.